craic/pi_power/README.md

 If you have a RasPi model 3:

-**NOTE** See the note above - even if you have a Pi 3, try the 'pre-model 3' setup and see if it works for you first...

 Run **sudo raspi-config** and under "Advanced Options" select "Serial" followed by **Yes**.
 This should be the default

 Python on the Pi - if you do not have Python and the Rpi.GPIO library installed on your Pi then you will need to do the following